MrGrappleMan/DuForte/README.md

-### Please backup any config, hud, map or sound files if you have any, or them away prior to using this
+### Please backup any configurations, huds, maps or sound files if you have any, or move them away prior to using this

 ![Latest commit made to project on](https://img.shields.io/github/last-commit/MrGrappleMan/DuForte?style=for-the-badge)